Table of Contents

 As the group returned to Kathmandu, they carried more than memories:

-- A commitment to mindful and sustainable travel
+- A devotion to mindful and sustainable travel

 - Appreciation for local communities and their hospitality